-- The first aid kit, the warning triangles and the fire extinguisher are not supplied with the vehicle as standard. - The first aid kit, the warning triangles and the fire extinguisher should meet legal requirements. - The expiry date of the content of the first aid kit should be checked. - Ensure that the fire extinguisher is fully functional.
+- The first-aid kit and the fire extinguisher are not part of the vehicle's standard equipment. - The first aid kit must comply with legal requirements. - Observe the expiry date of the contents of the first aid kit.
+After it has expired you should purchase a new one. - The fire extinguisher must comply with legal requirements.

+- Ensure that the fire extinguisher is fully functional.
 The fire extinguisher should, therefore, be checked regularly.
-The sticker on the fire extinguisher will inform you of the next date for checking. - Before purchasing accessories and spare parts, see the instructions in ⇒ page 183, Accessories, parts replacement and modifications.
+The sticker on the fire extinguisher will inform you of the next date for checking. - Before acquiring accessories and emergency equipment see the instructions in "Accessories and spares" \Rightarrow page 188.